tkima/nocturne-ui/README.md

 ## What is this?

-This is a complete rewrite of the original React-based Nocturne UI in **Vue 3** with:
+This is a complete and stable rewrite of the original React-based Nocturne UI in **Vue 3** with:
 - **Vue 3** with Composition API (`<script setup>`)
 - **TypeScript** for type safety
 - **Pinia** for state management